-Item 4c - Recreation and Agri-tourism Activities
+Item 5c - Recreation and Agri-Tourism Activities

-Include income received for recreation on the operation in 2010 including things such as hunting, fishing, petting zoos, horseback riding, on-farm rodeos, hospitality services, tours, etc.
+Include income received for recreation on the operation in 2011 including things such as hunting, fishing, petting zoos, horseback riding, on-farm rodeos, hospitality services, tours, etc.

-- Outdoor Recreation - Income received in 2010 for farm or ranch tours on the operation, including winery tours. - Income received in 2010 for entertainment services on the operation such as festivals, on-farm rodeos, and petting zoos. - Income received in 2010 for other recreation or agritourism activities on the operation that were not already recorded above.
+- Outdoor Recreation - Income received for farm or ranch tours on the operation, including winery tours. - Income received for entertainment services on the operation such as festivals, on-farm rodeos, and petting zoos. - Income received for other recreation or agri-tourism activities on the operation that were not already recorded above.

-Item 4d - Sales of Forest Products
+Item 5d - Sales of Forest Products

-Record the total 2010 income from sales of all forest products from the total acres operated.
-Include timber sales, pulpwood sales, firewood sales, etc.
+Record the total 2011 income from sales of all forest products from the total acres operated.
+Include sales of timber, pulpwood, firewood, etc.